 - lvnv funding llc credit one bank

-They are debt buyers that operate throughout the United States but particularly in the New York area where there have been multiple complaints based on their collection practices.
+LVNV Funding is a debt buyer that operate throughout the United States but particularly in the New York area where there have been multiple complaints based on their collection practices.
 They typically buy unsecured credit card debt from companies such as Chase, Bank of America, Credit One Bank, Best Buy, Citibank, HSBC, Sears, and others.

 You may see LVNV Funding listed on your credit report as a collections account.
 This can happen if you owe the original creditor money and they’ve hired someone to collect that money.

-LVNV Funding collections can hurt your credit score and remain on your credit report for up to 7 years regardless of whether you pay it or not.
+LVNV Funding collections can hurt your credit score and remain on your credit reports for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

-In addition to collections, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit report.
-These items include inquiries, late payments, charge offs, foreclosures, repossessions, judgments, tax liens, and bankruptcies.
+In addition to collections, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit reports.
+These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084